NotTimTam/dendgeon/README.md

 #### V.0.3.4 - 2021-9-5

 -   Made animation functionality a global class for less repetative code.
--   Fixed bug where some game objects would have their render code run while they were on-screen.
+-   Fixed bug where some game objects would have their render code run while they were off-screen.

 #### V.0.3.3 - 2021-9-4